Linda Lampenius

-' (born 26 February 1970), better known by her maiden name Linda Lampenius and international stage name Linda Brava, is a Finnish classical concert violinist.
-Named as one of the most versatile and accomplished players of her generation, Brava has also performed pop, rock, folk, techno, film, jazz, and world music, among others.
+' (born 26 February 1970), previously known internationally by her stage name Linda Brava, is a Finnish classical concert violinist.
+Born in Finland into a Swedish-speaking Finnish family, she is a dual citizen of Finland and Sweden.
+Described as one of the most versatile and accomplished players of her generation, Lampenius has also performed pop, rock, folk, techno, film, jazz, and world music, among others.
+She represented in the Eurovision Song Contest 2026 alongside singer Pete Parkkonen with the song "Liekinheitin", finishing 6th.

 Background

-Brava was born into a Swedish-speaking Finnish family in which music formed a vital part of life.
+Lampenius was born into a Swedish-speaking Finnish family in which music formed a vital part of life.
 Her father, Börje Lampenius (1921–2016), was a former theatre director, actor, singer, and also a composer of musicals and operettas.
 Her mother, Ulla Eklund, is a former actress and singer.
 Both of them worked at the Swedish Theatre in Helsinki.

-At age three, Brava began to perform with her parents as a singer.
-Later on, in addition to her solo and orchestral performances, Brava would play the violin accompanied by her father on the piano, while her mother sang alongside them.
-In 1978, Vasabladet reported on Brava, a child violinist to remember, after her impressive solo concert appearance.
+At age three, Lampenius began to perform with her parents as a singer.
+Later on, in addition to her solo and orchestral performances, Lampenius would play the violin accompanied by her father on the piano, while her mother sang alongside them.
+In 1978, Vasabladet reported on Lampenius, a child violinist to remember, after her impressive solo concert appearance.

-After leaving Finland in 1997, Brava has lived in Los Angeles, London, and Stockholm.
-She is married to Martin Cullberg, a Swedish defense lawyer, and they have two daughters: Olivia, born 2009, and Cecilia, born 2013.
-Brava's parents-in-law are professor Johan Cullberg and psychotherapist Marta Cullberg Weston.
+After leaving Finland in 1997, Lampenius has lived in Los Angeles, London, and Stockholm.
+She is married to Martin Cullberg, a Swedish defence lawyer, and they have two daughters: Olivia, born 2009, and Cecilia, born 2013.
+Lampenius's parents-in-law are professor Johan Cullberg and psychotherapist Marta Cullberg Weston.
+She has been a dual citizen of Finland and Sweden since 2011, when she received Swedish citizenship.

 Early years as a child violinist

-After attending a musical kindergarten, Brava began studying the violin at the age of five, under the guidance of Géza Szilvay, the developer of the Colourstrings method.
-Brava's career then began as a member and soloist of the Helsinki Strings at the age of seven with players two and even three times her age.
+After attending a musical kindergarten, Lampenius began studying the violin at the age of five, under the guidance of Géza Szilvay, the developer of the Colourstrings method.
+Lampenius's career then began as a member and soloist of the Helsinki Strings at the age of seven with players two and even three times her age.

-Throughout her childhood, Brava toured all around the world with the Helsinki Strings, giving concerts in the likes of London, New York City, and Tokyo.
+Throughout her childhood, Lampenius toured all around the world with the Helsinki Strings, giving concerts in the likes of London, New York City, and Tokyo.
 As a child violinist, she also appeared on Finnish TV numerous times as part of the artistic-educational TV series Minifiddlers in Musicland on YLE.

-In fairly rapid succession, Brava was awarded a scholarship by the Swedish Cultural Foundation for being such a promising young violinist, became Concertmistress of the Helsinki Strings, and performed as a soloist of the Radio Symphony Orchestra of Finland at the age of 11.
+In fairly rapid succession, Lampenius was awarded a scholarship by the Swedish Cultural Foundation for being such a promising young violinist, became Concertmistress of the Helsinki Strings, and performed as a soloist of the Radio Symphony Orchestra of Finland at the age of 11.
 Around the same time, she was also selected for solo roles within the Helsinki Strings, touring among others in England.